 Treatment has traditionally focused on control of hyperglycaemia as a means of slowing progression or delaying onset, on targeting potential pathogenic mechanisms, and on pain reduction.

-Although pain is generated principally by peripheral nerve injury, the most effective drugs in treating painful diabetic neuropathy are centrally acting.
+Although pain is generated principally by peripheral nerve injury, there is recent evidence that the central nervous system may play a significant role in the disinhibition and amplification of pain.
+Indeed, the most effective drugs in treating painful diabetic neuropathy are centrally acting.
 Pregabalin (a voltage-gated calcium channel modulator), duloxetine (a selective dual serotonin-noradrenaline reuptake inhibitor), and tapentadol (an agonist of the mu-opioid receptor and noradrenaline reuptake inhibitor) are the only prescription drugs currently approved for treating painful diabetic neuropathy in some countries.

 Diabetic neuropathy (DN) is a highly prevalent complication of diabetes (type 1 or type 2) and is characterised by the presence of symptoms, and/or signs of peripheral nerve dysfunction, and/or autonomic nerve dysfunction.
 It is diagnosed after the exclusion of other causes.
 Frequently, however, people with DN are asymptomatic.